cproctor/fritos/README.md

 Inspired by [A Dark Room](http://adarkroom.doublespeakgames.com/), this is a tiny Processing game where you make Fritos.
 Fritos are a delicious snack consisting of just three ingredients: corn, oil, and salt!
 This is also a toy project to demonstrate some best practices in developing larger Processing projects.
-[Play the demo](http://cproctor.github.io/fritos).

 ## Big ideas